j-carson/wa-leg-api/README.md

 In addition to the required packages to use the library, the lxml package is needed to regenerate the stubs.
 The function that makes the stubs is called make_stubs.py

+The existing tests can be run with pytest.